Day Trip to Murano: Home of Exquisite Venetian Glass

 5. Witness Venetian glass craftsmanship in a glassmaking demonstration

-One of the most memorable things to do during your day trip to Murano is to attend a glass making demonstration by skilled artisans who have honed this craft over several generations of their family.
+One of the most memorable things to do during a day trip to Murano is attending a glassmaking demonstration led by skilled artisans who have perfected this craft over generations.

-There are many glass factories (fabbriche) in Murano near the Colonna Vaporetto stop, along Fondamenta dei Vetrai and near the Faro district.
-At these glass factories, visitors can view the 15-20 minutes long glassmaking demonstrations for a small entry fee.
-The prominent glass factories require an appointment to be made in advance while in many others, you can simply walk in and watch the glassblowers and artists in action near the glass furnace (fornaci).
+Many glass factories (fabbriche) are clustered near the Colonna vaporetto stop, along Fondamenta dei Vetrai, and in the Faro district.
+Here, visitors can watch 15–20 minute demonstrations for a small entry fee.
+While the larger and more renowned factories often require an appointment in advance, many smaller studios welcome visitors to walk in and witness the glassblowers at work beside the blazing furnaces (fornaci).

 6. Shopping for Murano glass souvenirs